 A majority of our outstanding common stock is owned by Tontine, and Jeffrey Gendell, founder and managing member of Tontine, serves as our Chief Executive Officer and as Chairman of our Board of Directors.
-Tontine owns approximately 58 percent of the Company's outstanding common stock based on Amendment No. 27 to the Schedule 13D filed by Tontine with the SEC on September 8, 2023, and the Company's shares outstanding as of November 30, 2023.
+Tontine owns approximately 55 percent of the Company's outstanding common stock based on a Form 4 filed by Tontine with the SEC on September 16, 2024, and the Company's shares outstanding as of November 18, 2024.
 As a result, Tontine can control most of our affairs, including the election of our directors, who in turn appoint executive management and can control most actions requiring the approval of shareholders, including the adoption of amendments to our corporate charter and approval of any potential merger or sale of all or substantially all of the Company's assets or business segments or the Company itself.
 This control also gives Tontine the ability to bring matters to a shareholder vote that may not be in the best interest of our other shareholders or stakeholders.
+The concentration of ownership may also have the effect of discouraging a change in control transaction, which could prevent other shareholders from selling their shares in the Company at a premium as part of such transaction.
 Additionally, Tontine is in the business of investing in companies and may, from time to time, acquire and hold interests in businesses that compete directly or indirectly with us or act as suppliers or customers of the Company.
-Pursuant to a resale shelf registration statement filed by the Company, Tontine has the ability to resell any or all of its registered shares from time to time in one or more offerings as long as the registration statement remains effective and the Company remains eligible to use it, as described further in the registration statement and in any prospectus supplement filed in connection with an offering pursuant to the shelf registration statement.
-Tontine's sale of all or any portion of its shares could result in a change of control of the Company, which would trigger the change of control provisions in a number of our material agreements, including our credit agreement, bonding agreements with our sureties, and our executive severance plan.
+Most of Tontine's shares are registered for resale on a resale shelf registration statement filed by the Company with the SEC.
+Pursuant to such resale shelf registration statement, Tontine has the ability to resell any or all of its registered shares from time to time in one or more offerings as long as the registration statement remains effective and the Company remains eligible to use it, as described further in the registration statement and in any prospectus supplement filed in connection with an offering pursuant to the shelf registration statement.
+Tontine's sale of all or a significant develop.
+Because of this, it may be more difficult for shareholders to sell a substantial number of shares for the same price at which shareholders could sell a smaller number of shares.